-The cooling fluid and barrier fluid in the bearing housing should be inspected at semiannual and annual intervals or sooner depending upon pump use.
-A small amount of each of the fluids should be drained from the motor and examined.
-If the fluids are clean, there is no need to replace them.
-If the fluids are discolored or milky, they should be drained and replaced with fresh fluid.
-The fluid(s) should be checked again 2-3 weeks later.
-If it again becomes discolored or milky the appropriate mechanical seal should be replaced.
-The replacement fluid must be a Flowserve Pump Division approved fluid.
-Contact an authorized service person for replacement fluids.
-See page 18 for cooling system filling and barrier system filling instructions.
+The cooling fluid in the bearing house should be inspected at semiannual intervals or sooner depending upon pump use.
+A small amount of cooling fluid should be drained from the motor and examined.
+If the fluid is clean, there is no need to replace it.
+If the fluid is discolored or milky, it should be drained and replaced with fresh fluid.
+The fluid should be checked again 2-3 weeks later.
+If the fluid has become discolored or milky the seal should be replaced.
+Flowserve Pump Division recommends Royal Purple Barrier Fluid GT22 as the replacement fluid.
+Contact an authorized service person for replacement cooling fluid.

-THE OPERATION OF THE COOLING SYSTEM IS DEPENDENT UPON THE USE OF THE PROPER COOLING FLUID.
+CAUTION: THE OPERATION OF THE COOLING SYSTEM IS DEPENDENT UPON THE USE OF THE PROPER COOLING FLUID.
 THE USE OF A NON-APPROVED COOLING FLUID WILL INCREASE THE INTERNAL TEMPERATURE OF THE MOTOR, WHICH MAY RESULT IN PRODUCT DAMAGE AND WILL VOID THE FACTORY WARRANTY AND EXPLOSION PROOF CERTIFICATION.